drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 Note that it is the ICG pin that makes the readout available to be clocked out to the OS pin, while the SH pin sets the integration interval.
 This seems reversed from the arrangement of buffers in the first diagram.
 In practice, device operation agrees with the timing diagrams.

 ## Driving the SH, ICG and Master Clock pins
-The architecture with a PN photodiode sensing element and three pins and three steps in reading out the device might be seen as  somewhat analogous to an interline transfer type architecture.
-There the PN photodiodes are first shifted in parallel each to their neighboring "vertical" CCD buffer.
-Charge is then clocked along the vertical CCD buffers, and line-by-line transfered to a horizontal CCD buffer and then clocked along the horizontal buffer until it reaches the output pin.

-In the TCD1304 we have one line, so in place of the vertical CCD we have a single buffer with one element per pixel and we need just one pulse to move it to the output buffer.
-That four clock cycles are needed per pixel suggests that the output buffer is a 4-phase CCD.

 Referring again to the datasheet, page 6, we find the following table.
-Notice that shift gate pin has a capacitance of 600pF and the integration clear gate has 250pF.
-These large capacitances suggest that the applied voltges are what moves charge from the sensing element into the first buffer and then from that buffer to the CCD output buffer.
+Notice that the shift gate has a capacitance of 600pF and the integration clear gate has 250pF.
-The large capacitances also factor into how we drive these pins.
+From the magnitude of the capacitances, we might guess that these are closely related to moving charge into the first buffer and then to the output buffer.

 ![image](https://github.com/user-attachments/assets/b0cc4b91-a9f9-4a90-91d4-347e24e93084)

-Notice that the master clock and data transfer rates are reduced when operating at lower voltages.
+Notice also, that the master clock and data transfer rates are reduced when operating at lower voltages.

 ![image](https://github.com/user-attachments/assets/4048145d-1f1a-4894-bab4-06ee4319979c)

-Rise times with large capacitances are easily current limited.
+The large capacitances also factor into how we drive these pins, rise times with large capacitances are easily current limited.
-So, the preferred way to drive the pins is with a buffer gate and series resistor, as shown in the following.
+The preferred way to drive the gate pins is with a buffer and series resistor, as shown in the following.
 For a 3.3V drive, a 150 ohm resistor sets the rise to 90nsecs for the SH pin and limits the current to 22mA.
 For a 1 usec pulse, this gives a rise time that is less than 1/10 of the pulse width.
-The buffer can be a 74LVC1G34, or one channel in a 74VLC3G34, which can drive 25mA.
+The buffer can be a 74LVC1G34, or one channel of a 74VLC3G34, which can drive 25mA.

 ![singlegate](https://github.com/user-attachments/assets/c67f9783-9346-4ee8-9e86-164fbfa76bcd)

-Alternatively, all three channels of a 74LVC3G34 can be combined as in the follower, to drive a total of 75mA.
+Alternatively, all three channels of a 74LVC3G34 can be combined as in the following, to drive a total of 75mA.
 In this configuration, the rise time on the SH pin can be about 26nsecs.

 ![triplegate](https://github.com/user-attachments/assets/308c0ed6-acde-4bdb-b933-d6d29510eb8a)

 For comparison, the Teensy digital I/O pins provide 4mA.
-That means the response is current limited, $\Delta t \approx C \Delta V / I$.
+If the gate is driven directly from the Teensy, the response is current limited, $\Delta t \approx C \Delta V / I$.
 That works out to 500nsecs, or about 1/2 of the 1 usec pulse.
-That is long for a logic input, but the input pins for the TCD1304 seem to not actually be logic inputs as described above.

-In the repository, we have two board designs.
+In this repository, we have uploaded two board designs.
 The original, driving the SH, ICG and master clock directly, and another driving the gates and master clocks with buffers.

 Caveat, the buffer gate version is a simple modification from the direct-gate-drive board, but as of this writing I have not yet built one of these.